-This raises three questions for analysis: north facing slope has both extreme values, 0 and 360 \\\\\\ flat slopes have no value (they are given an arbitrary value, e.g. 510) 0-360 requires 16 bit data; Aspect has an impact on land use/cover But we can't use it as classification input - Not directly, instead we use: e.
-Incidence >DN is related to the reflection based on sun angle (0-90) Known from the sun - satellite geometry
+This raises three questions for analysis: north facing slope has both extreme values, 0 and 360 \\\\\ flat slopes have no value (they are given an arbitrary value, e.g. 510) 0-360 requires 16 bit data Aspect has an impact on land use/cover / classification - GIS queries But we can't use it as classification input - Not directly, instead we use: e.
+Incidence >DN is related to the reflection based on sun angle (0-90) Known from the sun - satellite geometry (included with image data)

-Incidence looks similar (inverted!) to shaded relief, but DN 0-90 the angle (degree) of light incidence, is based on the sun position Requires metadata for sun elevation and azimuth for the scene
+>Incidence looks similar (inverted!) to shaded relief, with DN 0-90 > the angle (degree) of light incidence, is based on the sun position >Requires metadata for sun elevation and azimuth for the scene